yashodhank/actor-facebook-scraper/README.md

 Usually, more concurrency is not better, while 5-10 concurrent tasks can finish each around 30s-60s, a 20 concurrency can take up to 300s each.
 You can limit your concurrency by setting the `MAX_CONCURRENCY` environment variable on your actor.

-A 4096MB actor will take an average 0.07 CU for each page on default settings.
-More input page URLs means more memory needed to scrape all pages.
+A 2048MB actor takes an average `0.015` CU for each page on default settings.
+More "input page URLs" means more memory needed to scrape all pages.

-**WARNING**: Don't use a limit too high for `maxPosts` as you can lose everything due to out of memory or it may never finish.
+**WARNING**: Don't use a limit too high for `maxPosts` as you can lose everything due to out of memory, or it may never finish.
 While scrolling the page, the partial content is kept in memory until the scrolling finishes.

-Take into account the need for proxies that will be included in the costs
+Take into account the need for proxies that are included in the costs.

 ## Input